Birds | Dogs | Cats | Horses | Small Pets

-Terns are slender birds having long narrow wings, forked tails and
+Terns are slender shorebirds having long narrow wings,

 Most terns are white, gray, and black; some species have brightly